Universal positive mass theorems: General setting

 Letting $\Pi_j : \RM^n\otimes \mV \rightarrow \mW_j$ be the projection onto the $j$-th summand (or the analogous map at the bundle level), we shall follow \cite{homma-casimir} and denote by $p_{j}$ the \emph{generalized Clifford action} $p_{j} (X)\sigma = \Pi_j(X\otimes\sigma)$.
 Each projection induces a natural first-order operator $P_j = \Pi_j \circ \nabla$ (where $\nabla$ is the Levi-Civita connection) sending sections of $E$ into sections of $F_j$, known as a \emph{Stein-Weiss operator}.
 The principal symbol of $P_j$ is $p_j(\xi)$ and that of $(P_j)^*P_j$ is $p_j(\xi)^*p_j(\xi)$.

-We shall also need the so-called \emph{conformal weight operator}, which plays an important role in conformal geometry, \emph{e.g.} as a simple mean to determine the conformal weights that make the Stein-Weiss operators $P_j$ conformally covariant \cite{fegan}.
+We shall also need the so-called \emph{conformal weight operator}, which plays an important role in conformal geometry.
 It is usually described as the operator $B : \RM^n\otimes\mV \rightarrow \RM^n\otimes\mV $ defined by

 and, as such, is equivariant under the action of $\son$.
-The eigenvalues of $B$ are real, hence, by Schur's Lemma, it is a constant on each summand appearing in the decomposition $\RM^n\otimes\mV$ into irreducibles.
-For any summand $\mW$ induced by a representation $\lambda$ of $\son$, the corresponding eigenvalue is
+The operator $B$ is self-adjoint, its eigenvalues are then real, and, by Schur's Lemma, $B$ acts homothetically on each summand appearing in the decomposition of $\RM^n\otimes\mV$ into irreducibles.
+For any such summand $(\mW,\lambda)$, the corresponding eigenvalue is